Art Therapy

 Information about art therapy services

 I offer art therapy for individuals 18 years of age and older.
-Services are currently only offered remotely/online.
+Services are currently offered remotely/online.

 Art therapy sessions are 50 minutes.
 Session rates are offered on a sliding scale ranging from $100 - $200.